Ruthless (TV series)

 Ruthless is an American drama series created, executive produced, written, and directed by Tyler Perry.
 The series is produced under Perry's overall deal with Viacom/CBS.
 It is a spin-off from the BET drama The Oval.
 The first season of 24-episodes premiered on March 19, 2020, on BET+.
 Starting on February 23, 2021, the show began airing on BET following new episodes of The Oval.
 Season 2 premiered on March 11, 2021.
 Season 3 premiered on March 10, 2022.
 Season 4 premiered on April 20, 2023.
 In April 2024 the show was renewed for a fifth season, which premiered on August 8, 2024.

+The sixth season premiered on Paramount+ on June 30, 2026.

 Plot

 In a backdoor pilot during the first three episodes of The Oval, Ruth Truesdale (Melissa L. Williams) kidnaps her daughter Callie to join her and the sex-crazed members of the Rakudushi cult.
 Ruth gains status within the cult after assisting in the punishment of her friend Tally, which earns her the position of Elder.
 However, in order to be initiated into the position of Elder, she is required to be gang-raped by seven high-ranking cult members, including Andrew and Dikhan, in the presence of The Highest.
 After being gang-raped, Ruth no longer wants to be a member of the cult and begins planning an escape with her best friend, Tally.

 The leader of the Rakudushis is "the Highest" (Matt Cedeño).
 His demeanor is very calm, peaceful, and welcoming as this is to cover up the fact that he is a sexual sadist.
 He uses drugs to make newcomers black out and lose all memory in order to violently rape them.
 He himself is also a drug addict.

 Dikhan (Lenny Thomas), is a high-ranking cult member who is the right hand to The Highest.
 He is the overseer of everything that happens on the cult's property.
 Dikhan is very handsome and loyal to The Highest, but he is also extremely invasive and stern.
 It is revealed in Season one, episode seven, that Dikhan and The Highest have been in a homosexual relationship for twelve years.
 However, Dikhan is bisexual.
 He has been having a secret affair with Ruth and is also attracted to Lynn (Nirdine Brown).
 Dikhan has fallen in love with Ruth, however, Ruth is only using him to plan her escape from the cult.
 Dikhan is under the impression that Ruth is pregnant with his child.
 He has to hide his feelings for Ruth because of his relationship with the Highest.
 It is also against the rules of the cult.
 The Highest becomes suspicious about Dikhan and Ruth, after smelling Ruth's soap on him.
 The Highest's fondness of Andrew and River causes Dikhan to become jealous and insecure.
 Members of all ranks of the cult fear Dikhan.
 Dikhan reports all wrongdoing of the cult members to The Highest and often recommends and inflicts their punishment.